-When there are investments that need ongoing supervision, such as a stock portfolio (which should not be sold without know the Long-Term Capital Gains Tax consequences), a GENERAL CONSERVATOR OF ESTATE may be needed to oversee investments.
-Sometimes this position is required to chase funds taken from the elder.
+When investments need ongoing supervision [such as a stock portfolio (which should not be sold without know the Long-Term Capital Gains Tax consequences)], a GENERAL CONSERVATOR OF ESTATE may be needed to oversee investments.
+That legal position (which has Court supervision) may be needed to chase funds taken from the elder.

-Other times, a GUARDIAN AD LITEM may need to be appointed to represent the elder’s best interest as Plaintiff in that one and only matter.
-When everyone is willing to rescind the transaction, restoring property to the elder, no litigation needs to be filed.
+Other times, a GUARDIAN AD LITEM may be appointed to represent the elder’s Best Interest as Plaintiff in that one and only matter.
+If everyone is willing to rescind the transaction, to restore the property to the elder, no litigation may need to be filed.

-If the elder has a Revocable Living Trust, the elder’s Successor TRUSTEE undertakes the ongoing financial management without Conservatorship.
-The HEALTH CARE AGENT can ensure that care is provided properly and in the least restrictive environment.
+If the elder has a Revocable Living Trust, the elder’s Successor TRUSTEE undertakes the ongoing financial management without the Court supervision of Conservatorship, but should s/he?

-What happens when the Successor Trustee and/or Health Care Agent are NOT providing proper care?
+If the Trustee and/or Health Care Agent are NOT providing proper care, what happens?
 The Trust can be put under Court supervision.
-Then the Trustee must file Accounts with the Probate Court, and notice of the Accounts is sent to all known Trust beneficiaries and intestate heirs.
+Then the Trustee must file Accounts with the Probate Court.
+Notice of the Accounts is sent to all known Trust beneficiaries and all intestate heirs.

 Each situation is unique: so address and resolve as quickly as possible any abuse situation:

-___make a POLICE REPORT to start an investigation, and
+___make a POLICE REPORT to start an investigation;

-___call a GERIATRIC CARE MANAGER for a care plan.
+___call a GERIATRIC CARE MANAGER to design a Care Plan.